What Makes Vietnamese Coffee Vietnamese

 Where to Drink

 Every neighborhood in Hanoi and Ho Chi Minh City has a coffee shop.
-Most are small — three or four tables, a owner who's been there for years.
+Most are small — three or four tables, an owner who's been there for years.
 Egg coffee is concentrated in Hanoi's Old Quarter.
 Salt coffee lives in Hue.
 Coconut coffee thrives in Hanoi's chain cafes (Cong Ca Phe has multiple locations) and also in hole-in-the-wall shops.

 The best Vietnamese coffee you'll drink is usually the cheapest — 15,000 to 30,000 VND (less than $1.50 USD).
 Buy it from a shop near a residential corner, not a tourist street.
 The owner has been perfecting their recipe for a decade.
 You can taste it.